 Whit Monday (Agiou Pnevmatos) 8 June 2020, 21 June 2021, 13 June 2022

 Christmas Day 25 December

 - Smoking Banned inside public places, with the penalty being fines placed on the business owners.
 Greece is home to some of the heaviest smokers in Europe, so enforcement is a challenge.
 They are often imposed in only a nominal way in remote locations where proprietors fear they would lose business.

 Taxes & Refunds

 The Greek telephone service is maintained by the public corporation OTE (pronounced o-teh; Organismos Tilepikoinonion Ellados).
-You may still find some public phones in central locations (eg near plazas) in both cities and villages, though as most people now use mobile (cell) phones, these are becoming rarities.
+You may still find some public phones in central locations (for example, near plazas) in both cities and villages, though as most people now use mobile (cell) phones, these are becoming rarities.

 Note that in Greece the area code must always be dialled when making a call (ie all Greek phone numbers are 10-digit).

 Local SIM cards can be used in unlocked phones.
 Most other phones can be set to roaming.
 US and Canadian phones need to have a dual- or tri-band system.

 There are several mobile service providers in Greece, among which Cosmote (www.cosmote.gr), Vodafone (www.vodafone.gr) and Wind (www.wind.gr) are the best known.
 Of these three, Cosmote tends to have the best coverage in remote areas.
 All offer 4G connectivity and pay-as-you-talk services for which you can buy a rechargeable SIM card and have your own Greek mobile number.
 If you're buying a package, be sure to triple-check the fine print.
 There are restrictions on deals such as 'free minutes' only being available to phones using the same provider.